 Parkinson's disease is the second most common neurodegenerative disorder after Alzheimer's disease.
 According to the National Parkinson Foundation, about one million people in the United States and from four to six million people worldwide suffer from this disease.
 Parkinson's disease is more common in people over 60 years of age and the prevalence of this disease is expected to increase significantly as the population ages.
+Parkinson's disease patients are often treated with dopamine replacement therapies such as levodopa, commonly referred to as L-dopa, which is metabolized to dopamine, and dopamine agonists, which are molecules that mimic the action of dopamine.

-Parkinson's disease psychosis is a debilitating disorder commonly characterized by visual hallucinations and delusions that occurs in an estimated 40 percent of Parkinson's disease patients.
+Studies have suggested that up to 60 percent of patients with Parkinson's disease will develop Parkinson's disease psychosis, which is a debilitating disorder commonly characterized by visual hallucinations and delusions.
 The development of psychosis in patients with Parkinson's disease substantially contributes to the burden of Parkinson's disease and deeply affects their quality of life.
 Parkinson's disease psychosis is associated with increased caregiver stress and burden, nursing home placement, and increased morbidity and mortality.

+Treatment of Parkinson's disease psychosis poses a challenge to physicians.
 The FDA has not approved any drug to treat Parkinson's disease psychosis.
+Traditionally, there are two approaches that may be applied in the treatment of this condition.
+Initially, physicians may attempt to decrease the dose of or withdraw the dopamine replacement drugs that are administered to manage the motor symptoms of Parkinson's disease.
+However, this approach is generally not effective in alleviating psychotic symptoms and often comes at the cost of significant worsening of motor function.
 Therefore, despite substantial limitations, physicians frequently resort to off-label use of currently marketed antipsychotic drugs, including Seroquel and clozapine, to treat patients with Parkinson's disease psychosis.
-These drugs are associated with a number of side effects, which can be especially problematic for elderly patients with Parkinson's disease.
+Due to their dopamine blocking properties, currently marketed antipsychotic drugs may counteract the dopamine replacement therapy and, therefore, often worsen motor symptoms in patients with Parkinson's disease.
+These drugs also are associated with a number of side effects, which can be especially problematic for elderly patients with Parkinson's disease.
 In addition, all current antipsychotic drugs have a black box warning for use in elderly patients with dementia-related psychosis due to increased mortality and morbidity.

 The only currently marketed antipsychotic drug that has demonstrated efficacy in reducing psychosis in patients with Parkinson's disease without further impairing motor function is clozapine when given at low doses.
-Studies suggest that this unique clinical utility of low-dose clozapine arises from its potent blocking of a key serotonin receptor, a protein that responds to the neurotransmitter serotonin, known as the 5-HT{2A} receptor.
+Studies suggest that this unique clinical utility of low-dose clozapine arises from its potent blocking of a key serotonin receptor, a protein that responds to the neurotransmitter serotonin, known as the 5-HT2A receptor.
 The use of low-dose clozapine has been approved in Europe, but not in the United States, for the treatment of psychotic disorders in Parkinson's disease.
 However, routine use of clozapine is limited by safety concerns, including its potential to cause a rare, and potentially fatal, blood disorder that necessitates stringent blood monitoring.
 Currently, there is a large unmet medical need for new therapies that will effectively treat psychosis in patients with Parkinson's disease without compromising motor control or causing other serious side effects in this elderly and fragile patient population.